cia14/cs161-website/README.md

-# cs161-website
+# Course website for CS 161 at OSU
-Course website for CS 161 at OSU
+Instructor: Kiri Wagstaff